ibm-cloud-docs/messages-for-rabbitmq/howto-autoscaling.md

 - If you need to add resources to your deployment occasionally or rarely, you can [manually scale](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-resources-scaling) your deployment.

-## Configuring Autoscaling in the UI
-{: #config-autoscaling-ui}
-{: ui}

-The Autoscaling panel is on the _Resources_ tab of your deployment's _Manage_ page.
-To enable scaling, enter your parameters.
-Then, check the boxes to enable the parameters you are using.
-Be sure to click **Save changes** for your configuration to be saved and your changes to take effect.

-To disable autoscaling, clear the boxes for the parameters that you no longer want to use.
-If you clear all the boxes, autoscaling is unavailable.
-Click **Save changes** to save the configuration.

-CPU and RAM autoscaling is not supported on Isolated Compute.
-Disk autoscaling is available.
-If you provisioned an isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
-To add resources to your instance, manually scale your deployment.

 ## Configuring Autoscaling in the CLI
 {: #config-autoscaling-cli}